 From left, Reps.
 Bill G. Schuette, Nancy DeBoer, and Kathy Schmaltz introduce House Bills 5264-5268 on Wednesday, Oct.
 25.

-A group of House Republican lawmakers have introduced legislation to help families who are struggling with surging costs.
+Rep. DeBoer, along with other House Republican lawmakers, have introduced legislation to help families who are struggling with surging costs.

 House Bills 5264-5268 address affordability by creating a state child tax credit that is 50-percent of the federal credit, exempting infant and toddler items from both sales tax and use tax, and establishing Child Care Savings Accounts that allow parents to deduct money deposited for childcare costs from their taxable income.

-State Representatives Bill G. Schuette, Kathy Schmaltz and Nancy DeBoer are the lead sponsors on the legislation.
+State Representatives Bill G. Schuette, and Kathy Schmaltz joined Rep. DeBoer in introducing the plan.